JoshHaokip/todo-list-react/README.md

-# Minimalistic Todo App
+# Minimalistic Task Management App

-> I created a Todo App that can help users complete daily tasks.
+> I created a Task Management App that can help users complete daily tasks.
 By integrating a calender feature the app allows users to visualise and manage tasks on a daily basis.

 ![Todo-img](https://github.com/JoshHaokip/todo-list-react/blob/master/README-IMG/todo-screenshot2.png)